ajoslin103/fabric-layers-core/README.md

 `fabric-layers-core` is based on the excellent original work "IndoorJS" of [Mudin Ibrahim](https://github.com/mudin)

+We're using the browser version of fabric.js, not the node version -- [choice is triggered by the suffix '-browser' on the package name.](https://github.com/fabricjs/fabric.js/issues/5735)

 ## 🚀 Running the Grid Demo

 To explore the grid functionality, follow these steps: